These pretty avocado deviled eggs have an added boost of fat for a healthy appetizer. (Perfect if you’re looking for a Whole30 deviled egg recipe!)

 Avocado deviled eggs

 If we’re making them here, just for us?
 I simply use a spoon to put the filling inside the egg halves.
 They’re prettier, though, if you use a cake decorating bag.
 I prefer a reusable one, rather than the disposable kinds.
+Using avocado instead of mayonnaise makes these a suitable Whole30 egg recipe and a lectin-free option as well, as long as your eggs are sourced from soy-and corn-free chickens.

 ★ Did you make these avocado deviled eggs?
 Don’t forget to give it a star rating below! ★